What Is Pipe Relining?

 Proximity Plumbing has a proven track record of growth and success through word of mouth and quality of service.
 We proudly boast over 300 Five star reviews on Google!

-We are a family-run, Eastern Suburbs business – and we’re true locals, we live, breath and love the east.
+We are a family-run, Eastern Suburbs business, and we’re true locals.
+We live, breathe and love the east.
 So, we know eastern suburbs pipework like no other company.

 Above anything else, we value world-class customer service, and we aim to serve our local community whilst improving the standards and reputation of our industry.
 Contact us today for your no-obligation pipe relining quote.
 You can click here or call our friendly team on 0420 102 394.